Skip to main content

 Meles celebration components:

-- Traditional attire required: Habesha Kemis (am_habesha-kemis) for bride, Habesha Libs for groom
+• Traditional attire required: Habesha Kemis for bride, Habesha Libs for groom

-Modern Meles adaptations maintain core traditions while sometimes condensing timeframes, with 70% of urban couples and 95% of rural couples observing this tradition.
+Modern Meles adaptations maintain core traditions while sometimes condensing timeframes, with both urban and rural couples generally observing this important tradition.

 Kelekel: The Final Wedding Celebration